Nuvoletta clan: Links with Cosa Nostra

 The clan's regent Lorenzo Nuvoletta was the heir to a family of landowners.
 His grandfather and then mother had accumulated large areas of land, with its fruit crops exported to other areas.
 The Nuvolettas had many significant and powerful contacts within the Sicilian Mafia, as a result of their relationship with the Sciorio family.
 Lorenzo's many telephone calls with Luciano Leggio, boss of the Corleonesi, were frequently intercepted by the Carabinieri.
 The Mafia "supergrasses", Tommaso Buscetta, Antonio Calderone and Salvatore Contorno, confirmed that the Nuvolettas had very close links with the Sicilian Mafia.

 While testifying in court, the Sicilian Mafia boss Tommaso Buscetta, who became a pentito (collaborator with Italian Justice), spoke of Lorenzo Nuvoletta:

 In Campania, there are three Mafia families, led by Michele Zaza, Antonio Bardellino and the Nuvoletta brothers.
 But Campania is represented in the cupola (Sicilian Mafia commission) by the oldest of the Nuvoletta brothers, Lorenzo.

-Likewise, the Catania Mafia boss, Antonino Calderone, recalled:
+Likewise, the Catania Mafia member, Antonino Calderone, recalled:

 In 1974, during one of my visits to Naples, an old man of honor originally from Palermo, who lived in a building in the Santa Lucia area, told me of the family (i.e, the Mafia) that went back to the 1930s.
 The most important members of the family in Naples were the Mazzarella, Nuvoletta and Zaza brothers.
 Then, there were other people such as Nunzio Barbarossa, the Sciorio brothers, and others.
 The entire Naples family was controlled by Michele Greco, but within it the Nuvoletta clan had about ten members, with an even closer and more direct relationship with Michele Greco, who could control them without the mediation of the family itself.

 After his collaboration with Italian Justice in 1992, Galasso clan boss Pasquale Galasso revealed details of further meetings held at Nuvoletta's villas in 1981.
 He mentioned that these meetings frequently involved representatives of all the major Camorra clans, with usually a hundred people present, many of them fugitives, as well as dozens of cars.
 He explained:

 Our worries arose from the possibility that the police would arrive during our meetings and cause a bloodbath, yet Nuvoletta always managed to calm us down.
 Sometimes, when Carmine Alfieri and I looked out at his farmhouse when leaving Vallesana, we saw police cars parked outside Nuvoletta's house.
 That proved to us he was well protected ...in the course of these meetings we had to sort out once and for all the tensions Cutolo had created.
 I can recall that Riina, Provenzano and Bagarella were in Nuvoletta's farmhouse at the same time.